anlyoung/sdl-packages/README.md

 `source catkin_ws/devel/setup.bash`

+# Running:
-## Running
+## SDL robot model

-To see the rviz visualization, make sure ros and the workspace are sourced adn run
+The URDF robot model is in sdl-packages/sdl_robot_description package.

+To view the SDL robot model in Rviz, launch

 `roslaunch sdl_robot_description view_sdl.launch`

+This will open the robot model in Rviz, and a joint_state_publisher_gui with which you can move each joint.

+## Demo of robot arm motion planning with MoveIt! in rviz interactive session
+MoveIt! is a motion planning package.
+(sdl-packages/sdl_moveit_config package is generated using Moveit setup assitant.)
+To run a simple demo of robot arm motion planning with MoveIt! in rviz interactive session, launch

+`roslaunch sdl_moveit_config demo.launch`

+## Gazebo simulator
+Gazebo simulator can replace the real robot in the absence of a real robot.
-To launch the gazebo simulation, run
+To launch Gazebo simulator of the robot arm and MoveIt!
+Rviz, launch

+`roslaunch sdl_moveit_config demo_gazebo.launch`

+A gazebo simulator is launched in a paused state to give the controllers enough time to initialize, Press `Play` button on Gazebo, and wait until `You can start planning now!` to come up.

+Use the interactive marker in rviz to perform motion planning and execute the arm motion in the gazebo simulation.

+## Gazebo Simulator with controllers for the arm, gripper, and mobile robot

+A more complete simulator of the sdl robot with controlers for the arm, gripper, and mobile base is implemented in sdl_gazebo package.
+To launch the complete sdl robot simulator, run

+`roslaunch sdl_gazebo sdl_gazebo_sim.launch`

+(This is equivalent to a series of launch files below:

 `roslaunch sdl_gazebo sdl_robot.launch`

-(If the above not working, it may be due to activation of controllers.
-In that case, run) (`roslaunch sdl_gazebo sdl_gazebo_sim.launch`)

-### Demo of moveit planning
-In a terminal with the workspace sourced, run

-`roslaunch sdl_gazebo sdl_nav_moveit_basic.launch`
+`roslaunch sdl_moveit_config move_group.launch`

-The gazebo window is launched in a paused state to give the controllers enough time to initialize, when you see the message:

-`[ WARN] [1627157134.932762011]: service '/get_planning_scene' not advertised yet.
-Continue waiting...
-[ INFO] [1627157134.933636210]: waitForService: Service [/get_planning_scene] has not been advertised, waiting... `

-**Press the play button in Gazebo.** You will see the arm oscillate slightly.
-This can be mitigated in the future with controller gain tuning.

-When you see the message:
+`rosrun $(rospack find sdl_gazebo) sdl_moveit_node.py`
+)

-`You can start planning now!`
+Press `Play` button on Gazebo, and wait until `You can start planning now!` to come up.

-`[ INFO] [1627157159.619626329, 18.202000000]: Ready to take commands for planning group ur_arm.`

-You are ready to proceed.
 You can publish to the `/ur_arm/moveit/goal_pose` topic.
 Open another terminal and enter the following

-`rostopic pub -1 /ur_arm/moveit/goal_pose geometry_msgs/Pose "position: x: 1.2 y: 0.0 z: 1.5 orientation: x: 0.0 y: 0.707 z: 0.0 w: 0.707"`
+`rostopic pub -1 /ur_arm/moveit/goal_pose geometry_msgs/Pose -- '[1.0, 0.0, 1.0]' '[0.0, 0.707, 0.0, 0.707]'`

 You should see the arm move to the planned position.
-You will probably see an error that the controllers failed.
-This is another gain tuning issue, as the arm is not quite getting to the goal state indicated.
+(Sometimes you will probably see an error that the controllers failed.
+This is another gain tuning issue, as the arm is not quite getting to the goal state indicated.)

-### Controlling with Python
+To see the Kinect camera sensor information, run

+`rosrun rviz rviz -d $(rospack find 'sdl_robot_description')/cfg/point_cloud_config.rviz`

+## Gazebo simulator with Lab environment, and Navigation and camera view
+In a terminal with the workspace sourced, run

+`roslaunch sdl_gazebo single_robot.launch`

 Once the gazebo simulation is running, execute

+`python sdl_gazebo/python-nodes/can_demo_no_camera.py`

+For a demo of camera navigation, execute

-`python sdl_gazebo/python-nodes/demo.py`
+`python sdl_gazebo/python-nodes/can_demo.py`

-To see the Kinect camera sensor information, run

-`rosrun rviz rviz -d 'rospack sdl_robot_description'/cfg/point_cloud_config.rviz`

 ## Details